koc-lab/text-rgnn/README.md

 ### Datasets

-Before running the code, ensure you have the necessary datasets.
 We utilized MR, R8, R52, and Ohsumed datasets, commonly employed for sentiment classification in the graph domain.
-Download these datasets from the provided link.
+Download these datasets from the [here](https://drive.google.com/file/d/12MuBbeztEUBAvFGHiTY-rAsXq2LcdXRX/view?usp=sharing).
 Once downloaded, create a folder named "data" and place the corpus under "data/original-data".

 For datasets sourced from GLUE, such as SST-2 and CoLA, there's no need to download them separately.